loc12345pro/Hackintosh-Alder-Lake/README.md

 - GPU works.
 - Audio output port (rear panel) works.
 - Audio output port (on TUF GT301 case) works.
-- Audio input port (rear panel) works.
+- Audio input port (rear panel) does not work.
 - Sleep does not work.
 Root-cause may be related to [power management](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html).
 - [LauncherOption](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html) does not work as expected.
 It creates a boot entry in BIOS, but does not allow me to delete BOOTx64.efi